 Unfortunately, the mongoose has had negative effects on the bird population and is considered an invasive species since they often eat birds and bird eggs.

 Regardless, you can often spot mongoose around bushes and on mountainsides, or scurrying across roads on their way to cause mischief.

 By Movingsaletoday edited by Muhammad – Own work, Public Domain, Link

-The chameleon came into the wild in Hawaii in the early 1970s, and is considered an invasive species.
-While there are no special tours to see chameleons, you can still spot them out and about.
+The chameleon came into the wild in Hawaii in the early 1970s and is considered an invasive species.
+While there are no special tours to see chameleons, you can still spot them while hiking.
 The three-horned Jackson Chameleons (also known as the Kikuyu Three Horned Chameleon) is originally native to East Africa (Kenya and Tanzania, mostly), but has since been introduced to Hawaii, Florida and California.

 As you may already know, chameleons are able to blend in by changing their color.
 You just might have to look a little hard to spot them!
 You can tell which ones are males since they are the ones with the three horns.